 Medicaid’s Transfer Penalty

-The spouse of a nursing home resident may spend down their excess assets by using them to purchase an immediate annuity.
-But if Medicaid applicants or their spouses transfer assets within five years of applying for Medicaid, the applicants may be subject to a period of ineligibility.
+The spouse of a nursing home resident may spend down excess assets by purchasing an immediate annuity.
+However, if Medicaid applicants or their spouses transfer assets within five years of applying for Medicaid, the applicants may be subject to a period of ineligibility.
 This is also called a transfer penalty.

 To avoid a transfer penalty, the annuity must meet the following criteria: